 On the ground floor of the Manchester Unity building on the corner of Swanston and Collins streets is the Manchester Unity Arcade.
 Built in 1932, the striking building’s basement level is all marble friezes, original elevators and ornate tiles.
 Stop to admire the surrounds at the diminutive Switchboard Café, a literal hole-in-the-wall that seats approximately eight people in a tiny glassed-in space.

 Adjoining Howey Place, which in turn runs off Little Collins Street, Presgrave Place is a laneway par excellence.
-Not only does it offer some truly eccentric street art (dolls and rats are involved) by prolific installation artist Kranky but it’s home to Matt Bax’s standing-room-only Bar Americano, open until from 5pm to 1am Monday to Saturday.
-The pint-sized venue has a license to accommodate just 10 people at any one time.
-From the moment the clock strikes 5pm, patrons line the bar, partaking of carefully tuned classic cocktails and old-school ambience.
+Not only does it offer some truly eccentric street art (dolls and rats are involved) by prolific installation artist Kranky but it’s home to Matt Bax’s Bar Americano (pictured).
+The pint-sized venue is standing-room only inside but has recently introduced 32 alfresco seats.
+From the moment the cdoors open, patrons line the bar, partaking of carefully tuned classic cocktails and old-school ambience.
 Look for the blue “Tabacchi” sign at the bottom of Presgrave Place.

 This ornate arcade is the oldest surviving shopping arcade in Australia, having opened in 1870 – well before Sydney’s Queen Victoria Building in 1898 and the Strand Arcade in 1892.
 Its Italianate façade fronts Bourke Street and connects south to Little Collins Street while an annex leading from Elizabeth Street was added in 1902.
 Prominent occupants were the Turkish Bathhouse and jeweller Thomas Gaunt & Co. whose artistry created the enormous clock at the southern end of the arcade.
 Flanking it are the biblical giants Gog and Magog, whose arms strike bells every hour.
 Present-day retailers include Babushkas, where you’ll find plenty of the Russian nesting dolls; Hunter Gatherer for hand-picked vintage; and chocolate purveyors Koko Black.